cds-snc/find-benefits-and-services/README.md

 ### Adding a new environment locally (Windows 7)

-Start Menu > Control Panel > User Accounts > User Accounts > Change my environment variables > New...
+1. Visit: Start Menu > Control Panel > User Accounts > User Accounts > Change my environment variables > New...

-Example setup:
-Variable Name = AIRTABLE_READ_KEY
+2. Add a variable called `AIRTABLE_READ_KEY`
-Contact other developers on the project for what values we're currently using. restart Command Prompt, `echo %AIRTABLE_READ_KEY%` to check if value is setup properly
+3. Restart the Command Prompt, run `echo %AIRTABLE_READ_KEY%` to check if the new varaible exists

 Repeat these steps for each of the 4 environment variables in the table above.